13.2 Using the Information in this Chapter

 13.2.2 Grating Sensitivities and Throughputs

 This chapter contains plots and tables of sensitivities and throughputs for each grating mode.
-Section 6.2 in the Exposure Time Calculation chapter explains how to use these sensitivities to calculate expected count rates from your source.
+Section 6.2 in the Exposure Time Calculation chapter explains how to use these sensitivities to calculate expected count rates from a source.

 The total system1 spectroscopic point source sensitivity, S^p_\lambda, has the unit: